 In 2018, Time included Cardi B on their annual list of the 100 most influential people in the world.

-In February 2019, Cardi B and Offset made a public appearance for the Grammys, where he accompanied her onstage during her acceptance speech for Best Rap Album.
+In February 2019, Cardi B and Offset made a public appearance for the Grammys.
+He accompanied her onstage during her acceptance speech for Best Rap Album.

-On June 21, 2019, Cardi B was indicted by a jury on 14 charges, including two counts of felony assault with intent to cause serious physical injury, stemming from the incident involving the bartenders.
+On June 21, 2019, a jury indicted Cardi B on 14 charges, including two counts of felony assault with intent to cause serious physical injury, stemming from the incident with the bartenders.

-On June 25, 2019, Cardi B was arraigned and pleaded not guilty to all charges related to the alleged assault incident.
+On June 25, 2019, Cardi B was arraigned and pleaded not guilty to all 14 charges.

-On June 26, 2019, Cardi B released the parental-advisory labeled music video of "Press", marking her directorial debut, being credited as co-director.
+On June 26, 2019, the music video for Cardi B's single "Press" was released, marking her directorial debut as a co-director.

-On October 9, 2019, Cardi B, along with Chance the Rapper and T.I., were confirmed as judges for the Netflix series Rhythm + Flow, a ten-part hip-hop talent search that premiered on October 9, 2019; she also executive produced the show.
+On October 9, 2019, Cardi B, along with Chance the Rapper and T.I., appeared as judges for the Netflix series Rhythm + Flow, a hip-hop talent search, which she also executive produced.

-Cardi B was on the cover of the 2019 spring fashion issue of Harper's Bazaar, which featured her in a Cinderella-themed photo shoot wearing a red gown and leaving a shoe behind, potentially referencing the incident with Nicki Minaj.
+Cardi B was on the cover of the 2019 spring fashion issue of Harper's Bazaar, which featured her in a Cinderella-themed photo shoot wearing a red gown and leaving a shoe behind.
+Some interpreted this as a reference to the incident with Nicki Minaj.

-In 2019, Cardi B received nominations for "Money" and "Please Me" at the BET Award for Video of the Year.
+In 2019, Cardi B had nominations for "Money" and "Please Me" in the BET Award for Video of the Year category.

 In 2019, Cardi B received the ASCAP award for Songwriter of the Year, becoming the first female rapper to win the award.